 Can you help me find my size if I give you my specs?

 It is almost impossible to correctly size you over the phone or via e-mail.
 There are many variables involved besides standover height and seat tube length.
 Sizing is best done at a shop.
 We recommend you go to a reputable shop and get sized.
 Usually they will give you a sheet noting your ideal cockpit length and standover height and crank arm length after evaluating your body measurements, flexibility and the type of riding you plan to do.
 Armed with this information, you can better utilize the geometry information available on our website.
 If you have no intention of buying your bike at this shop, I would offer to pay them to size you up.
 However it is always best to try to get the bike from the shop.
 They can also help you find the correct saddle height and fore-aft position, stem height, etc. <br>Sorry, but e-mails regarding helping you find your size might not get answered.

 I just bought a frame, is there any prepping needed before I start to build it?

 We highly recommend you take your frame to a bike shop to be built.
 If you must do it yourself…You don’t want to start building a frame only to find something wrong with it in the middle of building.
 Check frame and fork alignment.
-Face the BB and headtube, if needed.
-Chase the BB if needed.
+Face the BB and headtube.
+Chase the BB.
 Check for burrs in the seat tube that might score your seatpost.
 Optional: Treat the insides of the frame with J.P.
 Weigle’s Frame Saver for corrosion protection.
 If you do not have facing and chasing tools, try to look for resources in your area.
 In SF and other cities there are non-profit “bike kitchens” that let’s you go in and use their tools for free.
 And there are people there to answer questions as well.